NTProductions/clip-video-by-timestamps/README.md

 3) Start

 ### Limitations
--Only supports times under an hour in the format MM:SS<br>
+-Only supports times/names under an hour in the format "<TITLE>- MM:SS"<br>
 -Exports all video to desktop